Please wait while the formulary information is being retrieved.

 Therapeutic class: Biologicals

-Diphtheria and tetanus toxoids adsorbed (DT) and tetanus and diphtheria toxoids adsorbed (Td) are fixed-combination preparations contain tetanus and diphtheria toxins (toxoids) adsorbed onto an aluminum adjuvant and are used to stimulate active immunity to diphtheria and tetanus.
-DT contains a higher dose of diphtheria toxoid than Td.
+Tetanus and diphtheria toxoids adsorbed (Td) is a fixed-combination preparation that contains tetanus and diphtheria toxins (toxoids) adsorbed onto an aluminum adjuvant; it is used to stimulate active immunity to diphtheria and tetanus.

 DRUG IMAGES